2025–26 NIFL Premiership

-The 2025–26 NIFL Premiership (known as the Sports Direct Premiership for sponsorship reasons) is the 18th season of the NIFL Premiership, the highest level of league football in Northern Ireland and the 125th season of Irish League football overall.
+The 2025–26 NIFL Premiership (known as the Sports Direct Premiership for sponsorship reasons) was the 18th season of the NIFL Premiership, the highest level of league football in Northern Ireland and the 125th season of Irish League football overall.

 Teams

 The league consisted of twelve teams; the top eleven teams from the previous season, and one team promoted from the NIFL Championship.
 Linfield entered the season as defending champions.

 The promoted team was the 2024–25 NIFL Championship champions Bangor (returning to the top flight after a sixteen-year absence).
 They replaced the 2024–25 NIFL Premiership bottom-placed team Loughgall (relegated from the top flight after two years).